Build your Xcode app

 - A VSTS account.
 If you don't have one, you can create one for free.
 If your team already has one, then make sure you are an administrator of the team project you want to use.

-While the simplest way to try this quickstart is to use a VSTS account, you can also use a TFS server instead of a VSTS account.
+While the simplest way to try this quickstart is to use a VSTS account, you can also use a TFS server instead.

 Get the sample code

-You can copy our sample app code directly into your version control system so that it can be accessed by your CI build process.
-To get started, go ahead and copy this URL to your clipboard:
+You can copy this sample app code directly into your version control system so that it can be accessed by your CI build process.
+To get started, copy this URL to your clipboard:

 To import the sample app into a Git repo in VSTS or TFS: